mcpdirect/mcpdirect-studio-ui-kmp/README.md

 ## Quick Start

 ### Prepare
-1. Download MCPdirect Studio App from ...
+1. Download MCPdirect Studio App from [Release Page](https://github.com/mcpdirect/mcpdirect-studio-ui-kmp/releases/tag/pre-release)
 2. Anonymous sign in

 ### 3 Steps to Enable Any Agent to Securely Connect to Your MCP Servers